charlyoleg/Cnc25D/docs/low_torque_transmission_design.rst

 Low_torque_transmission Design
 ==============================

 Ready-to-use parametric *low-torque-transmission* design.
 It is a reduction system based on a train of epicyclic-gearing.
 The design includes the electric-motor holder for a cylindric or square format.
 The output is an hexagon on which you can plug a gearwheel.
+It is a variant of :doc:`epicyclic_gearing_design`

 low_torque_transmission design characteristics: